 It is very important to me that Madi is able to speak both English and Cantonese.
-I try my best to speak Cantonese with her at home.
-Sometimes it can be tricky because my husband only speaks English.
-There are several ways that a child can learn another language and become bilingual.
+I try my best to speak Cantonese with her at home, but it’s hard as my husband only speaks English.
+Here are someways a child can learn another language and become bilingual.

 Becoming bilingual through simultaneous bilingualism:

 Simultaneous bilingualism is when a child equally understands and speaks two different languages.